The List of our Great Place to Work-Certified™ organizations have grown tremendously over the past 3 years.

 No company is perfect.
 Great Place to Work-Certification allows you to benchmark the current state of your company culture so that you can set goals and put plans in place for improvement.

-As part of your submission for Great Place to Work-Certification, you will complete a Culture Brief, which captures the people practices that make your company unique.
+You will also complete a Culture Brief, which captures the people practices that make your company unique.
 It’s a great way to tell your story and position your company as a thought leader when it comes to innovative work practices.

 As you can see, recognition is just the cherry on the sundae with Certification.
 Make your employees proud, recruit top talent and find gaps in your HR policies.
-For more on how to get Certified, check out our webinar.
+For more on how to get Certified, join us for our webinar.